Getting Started

 This is due to the default configuration of

-.
+auto-publish on save.
 You can find more about this dynamic behavior in Dynamic Applications.

 References